No Man of Her Own (1932 film)

 No Man of Her Own is a 1932 American pre-Code romantic comedy-drama film starring Clark Gable and Carole Lombard as a married couple in their only film together, several years before their own legendary marriage in real life.
 The film was directed by Wesley Ruggles, and originated as an adaptation of No Bed of Her Own, a 1931 novel by Val Lewton, but ended up based more on a story by Benjamin Glazer and Edmund Goulding, although it retained the title from Lewton's novel.
 It is not related to the 1950 film of the same name.

-Released just three years after the stock market crash of 1929, the plot focuses on the character "Babe" Stewart (played by Gable), a card sharp and gambling cheat, and "Connie Randall", a street-wise librarian with whom he develops a relationship.
+Released just three years after the stock market crash of 1929, the plot focuses on a card sharp and gambling cheat and the street-wise librarian with whom he develops a relationship.
 Prevalent themes throughout the story include crime, gambling, dishonesty, love, commitment and redemption.

 Plot

-Card sharp "Babe" Stewart (Clark Gable) and his cronies, Kay Everly (Dorothy Mackaill), Charlie Vane (Grant Mitchell), and Vargas (Paul Ellis), cheat an unsuspecting Mr Morton (Walter Walker) at poker.
+Card sharp Jerry "Babe" Stewart (Clark Gable) and his cronies, Kay Everly (Dorothy Mackaill), Charlie Vane (Grant Mitchell), and Vargas (Paul Ellis), cheat an unsuspecting Mr Morton (Walter Walker) at poker.
 Afterward, when Babe breaks up with his girlfriend Kay, she threatens to turn him in to the police, but he is not worried.
 Police officer "Dickie" Collins (J. Farrell MacDonald), who has been following Babe, then drops in to inform him that he has told Morton the truth.
 Worried, Babe decides to leave New York City for a while.
 He chooses the small town of Glendale, purely by chance.

 There he meets librarian Connie Randall (Carole Lombard), who is bored to death of Glendale, and tries to get better acquainted with her.
 She plays hard to get, figuring it is the best way to interest someone as experienced as Babe, but finds it difficult to hide her attraction to him.
 When he is ready to return to New York, she appeals to the gambler in him, getting him to flip a coin to decide whether or not to get married.
-The coin comes up heads, and they do get married.
+The coin comes up tails, and they do get married.

 Babe continues his cheating ways, while letting Connie think that he has a regular job.
-To fill the daytime hours when he is supposedly at his job, he persuades a friend to let him work as a stock broker.
+To fill the daytime hours when he is supposedly at his job, he persuades a stock broker friend to let him work as his assistant.
 He turns out to be good at it.
 Connie does not suspect anything until she sees Babe hide a stacked deck of cards in a secret compartment in the side of their card table prior to a fixed game one evening.
 She shuffles the cards and puts them back without anybody noticing.
 Babe and his confederates lose thousands of dollars as a result.